loader-logo

 Not all glucose is used immediately.
 Some of it is converted into starch and stored for later use.
 Starch is a complex carbohydrate that serves as a plant’s ‘savings account’ of energy.
 It’s an effective way for plants to store excess glucose because it’s insoluble, meaning it doesn’t dissolve in water and therefore doesn’t interfere with the cell’s water balance.

-This stored starch can be converted back into glucose when the plant needs more energy – for example, at night, when there’s no sunlight for photosynthesis, or during winter when conditions may not be optimal for photosynthesis.
+The stored starch can be converted back into glucose when the plant needs energy.
+This happens at night when there is no sunlight for photosynthesis or during winter when conditions aren’t optimal.

-In a nutshell, glucose is the versatile outcome of photosynthesis, fuelling the plant’s activities, contributing to its growth, and being stored for future needs.
+In a nutshell, photosynthesis produces glucose, which fuels the plant’s activities, contributes to its growth, and is stored for future needs.
 Its importance to plant life – and indeed to all life on earth – cannot be overstated.

 Aerobic and Anaerobic Respiration: Life’s Dual Energy Systems